 It’s an awesome sight and deserves a walk around the temple so you can view the Great Buddha from different angles.

 On the way, we find a playground and a family from Melbourne to talk to.
-After a lengthy play, it’s time to see the bamboo.
+After a lengthy play, it’s time to see the famous Kyoto bamboo forest.
 As we enter the bamboo grove, it’s like entering another world.
-It has an ethereal feel to it even though there’s loads of people around.
+It has an ethereal feel to it even though there are loads of people around.